ASPP/ASPP-2018-numpy/README.md

 • Create a 2d array with 1 on the border and 0 inside
 • Given a 1D array, negate all elements which are between 3 and 8, in place

+For a more complete list, you can have a look at the [100 Numpy Exercises](https://github.com/rougier/numpy-100).

 <details><summary><b>Solution</b> (click to expand)</summary><p>

 Sources: [basic-manipulation.py](basic-manipulation.py)